 Famous radio host and personal finance expert Dave Ramsey would recommend that you never take out an auto loan because paying interest on a depreciating asset makes zero sense.
-I'm inclined to agree however sometimes you need a car and don't have the capital to pay all at once.
+However, I'm inclined to agree that sometimes you need a car and don't have the capital to pay all at once.
 In this case, I recommend getting a pre-owned or used car and not putting yourself in a further financially risky situation.

 What To Do If You Bought a New Car That You Can't Afford

 The most simple answer to what to do if you bought too much car is to sell it and buy a more affordable used car.
-But, it can be more complicated than that.
+But it can be more complicated than that.

 There are many scenarios you could be that affect the outcome of what you should do if you bought too much car, so I will list a few possibilities.

 - Sell the car and buy a used car: This works if you have a large loan balance still or if your car is still worth most of its initial value.